Spatially Inhomogeneous Triplet Pairing Order and Josephson Diode Effect Induced by Frustrated Spin Textures: Fermi surface spin texture and pairing correlations in the three-sublattice system

-In the presence of proximitized spin singlet gap function, zero center-of-mass pairing correlations correspond to interband pairing at higher energies.
-In Fig.~\ref{fig:appendix.dispersion_kagome_lattice} we plot the spin texture of eigenstates for the $s$-$d$ system in Eq.~\eqref{hamiltonian_sd} on the kagome lattice along the $\Gamma$-$K$ symmetry line.
-States $\psi_{\boldsymbol{\sigma}}(\mathbf{k}, E)$ and $\psi_{\boldsymbol{\sigma}'} (-\mathbf{k}, -E)$ for finite $E$ can have different spins, $\hat{\boldsymbol{\sigma}} \neq \hat{\boldsymbol{\sigma}}'$, as the system breaks particle-hole symmetry.
+Moreover, in the presence of proximitized spin singlet gap function, zero center-of-mass pairing correlations correspond to interband pairing at higher energies.
+In Fig.~\ref{AppendixFig:dispersion_kagome_lattice} we plot the spin texture of eigenstates for the $s$-$d$ system in Eq.~\eqref{hamiltonian_sd} on the kagome lattice along the $\Gamma$-$K$ symmetry line.
+States $\psi_{\mathbf{s}}(\mathbf{k}, E)$ and $\psi_{\mathbf{s}'} (-\mathbf{k}, -E)$ for finite $E$ can have different spins, $\hat{\mathbf{s}} \neq \hat{\mathbf{s}}'.$ Although intraband zero-momentum singlet pairing is suppressed by the even-parity spin texture, finite pairing correlations can still arise through interband pairing matrix elements between states whose spin expectation values are not parallel.
 As such, higher energy states admit an admixture of spin singlet and spin triplet pairing correlations from a proximitized spin singlet superconducting gap function.